nicoleahmed/nicoles-ublacklist/README.md

 ## Sites which 'should' be blocked from search engines - but aren't on other subscription lists
 These are my personal lists
 The first is a list of sites not caught by lists I subscribe to below.
-As I live in the UK, many of these sites wil be United Kingdom domains.
+As I live in the UK, many of these sites will be United Kingdom domains.
 The second is a combination list of all the lists below that has been deduplicated  (May 23: Need to fix the automation) No major sites are blocked by these lists but I can't guarantee that some minor poor quality authentic sites don't get blocked
 | Name | URL | Chrome Link |